 Dues

 Sec.
 1. Each newly elected member shall pay the Treasurer $70.00 upon initiation.
-This fee is inclusive of the Grand Council Membership Fee as stipulated in the Constitution and By-Laws of the Fraternity and the semester Chapter dues for First year members.
+This fee is inclusive of the Grand Council Membership Fee as stipulated in By-Law II, Sec.
+1 (047),of the Fraternity and the semester Chapter dues for First year members.

 Sec.
 2. Beginning with the class of 2013, each member shall pay the Treasurer of the Chapter dues as follows: $70.00 per semester until the end of the second year, $50.00 per semester in the third year, and no dues will be assessed in the fourth year.
 For the class of 2012, each Member shall pay $75.00 per semester in the third year and no dues will be assessed in the fourth year.
 For the class of 2011, each Member shall pay $25.00 per semester in the fourth year.
 For any class, regardless of year of graduation, if any Member remains in the Chapter for more than four years, they will be assessed dues of $25 per semester until graduation.
 Recipients of the Dr. Louis Williams Award for Most Outstanding Pledge and the Dr. Louis Williams Award for Most Outstanding Active shall be excused of dues for the next academic year.